Language: EN

 Union Data Types

-The union data type allows you to define a variable that can accept several different data types.
+The union data type allows defining a variable that can accept several different data types.
 For example:

 let age: number | string;